zimmydev/elm-compression/README.md

 NOTE: This library is under development.
 It is mostly unusable in its current form.

-A general-purpose compression library written in (and written for) Elm.
-This package does not include every compression method; rather, it includes implementations of common coding and compression schemes.
-These schemes are written modularly in a such a way that composing them into more complex schemes is easy and relatively straight-forward (that's the hope, at least).
+An aspiring general-purpose compression library written for Elm.

+This package will not include every compression method; rather, it will includes implementations of common coding and compression schemes.
+These will be designed like building blocks, so that composing them into more complex schemes should be easy and relatively straight-forward (that's the hope, at least).

-Any gaps in the library have been made as easy as possible to fill using the library itself, in most cases.
-High-level functions that compress bytes to a `gzip` file are available, but so are low-level functions and data structures that work on the coding and transform layers.
-This allows you to create new or unincluded compression schemes in (usually) just a few lines of code.
+Any gaps in the library be made as easy as possible to fill using the library itself, in most cases.
+A high-level API (e.g. compressing `Bytes` to a `gzip` file) should be available, but so should a low-level API and that allows access to the transform and coding layers.
+This should allow you to create new or unincluded compression schemes in (usually) just a few lines of code.

 ## Roadmap for this library